aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/how-to-create-nft/_index.md

 The NFT use is based on smart contracts.
 First of all, a smart contract is a piece of program code that allows the network to store information in a transparent and immutable way.

-Since the smart contract exists on the blockchain, this allows the network to store the information specified in the NFT transaction.
-The smart contract also ensures that the stored data is transparent and immutable.
+Most NFTs follow the ERC-721 token standard.
+ERC-721 is an open standard that describes how to build NFTs on the Ethereum blockchain and defines the work of a smart contract.

 If you use the Ethereum blockchain, smart contracts can be written in Solidity or Vyper.
 The developers of Ethereum and smart contracts took into account that uploading large images results in a high transaction fee, so they designed a way to display an image without uploading the entire image.
 As a result, NFT smart contracts have a `tokenURI`.
 This is a globally unique identifier for all the image aspects of an NFT.
 This simplifies the NFT visualization.
-The URI can be an HTTPS API call, something over IPFS, or some other type of unique identifier???

-NFT smart contracts have a `tokenURI` variable and a mapping of a `tokenId` to its owner, where each token has its own “owner.”
+NFT smart contracts have a `tokenURI` variable and a mapping of a `tokenId` to its owner.
 Owners can add metadata or attributes pertaining to the asset in NFT.
-For example, artists can sign their digital work with their own signature in the metadata.
+For example, artists can sign their digital work with their own signature in the NFT metadata.

-Most NFTs follow the ERC-721 token standard.
-ERC-721 is an open standard that describes how to build NFTs on the Ethereum blockchain and defines the work of a smart contract.